 Cable high speed internet availability usually coincides with the availability of cable TV service.
-Cable Internet Providers use the same lines used to provide cable TV service and as such is typically offered by your Cable TV provider.
+Cable internet providers use the same lines used to provide cable TV service.

-Depending on the subscriber plan and the technology used by the provider, cable internet speeds range from 3-50 MBps (Megabytes per second) or about 60 to 1000 times faster than a 56K dial-up connection.
-Some cable providers are now offering speeds of up to 150 MBps, but infrastructure an equipment upgrades restrict these "next generation" internet services to larger, more densely populated communities.
+Depending on the subscriber plan and the technology used by the provider, cable internet speeds range from 3-2000 MBps (Megabytes per second).
+While that's a pretty wide range of speeds, the most typical offerings by cable providers are in the 50-100 Mbps range.
 Internet traffic and computer hardware limitations often prevent subscribers from reaching the maximum advertised speeds.
 Uploads speeds are usually throttled back by the cable internet provider to about twenty percent of the maximum download speed in order to prevent customers from running high load servers or file sharing over their internet service.
 Ultrafast gigabit and fiber-optic internet services are generally only available in major centers where euiqpment and infrastructure upgrades are more practical.
 We discuss those services in a separate article here: Gigabit and Fiber Optic Internet Service.

 Cable internet can be installed using existing cable TV jacks, but the technician will typically install a new jack near your primary computer or primary TV.
 Your cable internet provider's "modem" connects to your cable jack and to your computer using an Ethernet or USB cable.
 Many companies now offer all-in-one devices that act as a wireless home networking access points and cable tv boxes.